kyriediculous/protocol-v2/docs/bonding/Delegations.md

 ### `mintShares(struct Delegations.Pool _pool, address _delegator, uint256 _amount)` (internal)

 Mint a specified amount of new shares for the delegator.
 Increases the delegator's delegation share amount and total shares.

+**NOTE:** Updates totalShares used for stake accounting but not activeFeeShares for fee accounting.

 | Parameter | type | description |
 |-----------|------|-------------|